-During the first half of 2012, drilling commenced and continued on site through the period end and 25,508m of drilling were completed, focused on the continued definition and expansion of the existing mineral resources at Golden Meadows.
+During the first nine months of 2012, drilling commenced and continued on site through the period end and 41,437m of drilling were completed, focused on the continued definition and expansion of the existing mineral resources at Golden Meadows.
 Drilling was split into two phases.
-Phase 1 wrapped up drilling at Hangar Flats and Yellow Pine originally planned for 2011 and, along with 2010 and 2011 drilling not previously incorporated into the 2011 mineral resource estimate, was used to update the mineral resource estimates for the three known deposits, which estimates will be incorporated into an independent PEA scheduled for completion during 2012.
-Phase 2 drilling is focused on definition and step-out drilling at all three deposits in support of a further update to the mineral resource estimates.
-This drilling is intended to more fully define the limits of each deposit and to upgrade the confidence level of the existing mineral resources to the indicated level.
-Exploration drilling for entirely new deposits, will run in parallel with the Phase 2 drilling, is mostly subject to the granting of additional permits that are currently under review.
+Phase 1 wrapped up drilling at Hangar Flats and Yellow Pine originally planned for 2011 and, along with 2010 and 2011 drilling not previously incorporated into the 2011 mineral resource estimate, was used to update the mineral resource estimates for the three known deposits, which estimates were incorporated into an independent PEA the results of which were announced on September 4, 2012 and are detailed in the Technical Report.
+Phase 2 drilling is focused on definition and step-out drilling at all three deposits in support of a further update to the mineral resource estimates scheduled for 2013.
+This drilling is intended to more fully define the limits of each deposit and to upgrade the confidence level of a significant portion of the existing inferred mineral resources to the indicated level.
+Exploration drilling for entirely new deposits is being conducted in parallel with the Phase 2 drilling, and is mostly subject to the granting of additional permits that are currently under review.

-In parallel with the 2012 drilling and the PEA discussed above, Midas Gold is advancing the Project towards completion of a PFS in the second half of 2013 by conducting further metallurgical testing, mine planning, engineering and other PFS-related work.
+In parallel with the 2012 drilling and the PEA discussed above, Midas Gold is advancing the Project towards completion of an updated PEA or a PFS in the second half of 2013 by conducting further metallurgical testing, mine planning, engineering and other study-related work.
 Meanwhile, the Corporation is continuing to advance its environmental baseline studies and environmental monitoring activities that are being carried out to support of potential future permit applications.
 In order to carry out these field activities, the Corporation is maintaining its camp, logistics and support services at the Golden Meadows project.

 As set out in the prospectus filed March 8, 2012, in 2012 and beyond, the Corporation estimates expenditures (including the Phase 1 and Phase 2 drilling and the additional technical work described above) will total approximately \$48.17 million, including \$23.75 million on drilling and related activities, \$9.26 million on permitting, environmental and regulatory costs, \$6.52 million on exploration outside of the three known deposits, and \$6.18 million on technical work in support of the PEA scheduled for completion in the third quarter of 2012 and the subsequent PFS.
 In addition, capital expenditures of \$2.46 million are planned to support these activities.
-This work is being carried out on three parallel tracks:
+This work is planned to carried out on three parallel tracks: